YoussBGD/AmpC-beta-lactamase-ML-DL-models/ReadMe.txt

 Outputs --------------------------------------------------------------------------------------------------------
 Each execution script generates a CSV file as output, which contains the computed performance metrics: sensitivity, specificity, balanced accuracy, MCC (Matthews Correlation Coefficient), and AUC (Area Under the Curve).
+The scripts generates a second CSV file containing class predictions of the test set.
 ----------------------------------------------------------------------------------------------------------------